OPR-group-BNITM/vimop/tutorials/03_example_output_interpretation.md

   - here we can see the metagenomic overview of our sample
   - If canu failed to build a contig and thus the workflow did not yield a result, you can check if there was any virus found here and restart the analysis with a custom fasta file as a reference.

 Our demo run only contains 5000 simulated reads, a real data set would have much more reads, but the length and quality distribution would be similar since the simulator was trained on a real LASV sequencing data set.
-In this section you can
 In the Read classification tab we can see the metagenomic overview of our sample.
 If canu failed to build a contig and thus the workflow did not yield a result, you can check if there was any virus found here and restart the analysis with a custom fasta file as a reference.

 ![image.png](03_example_output_interpretation_files/image.png)